 Children are reminded of the school's values in worships and in class each term.
 A deeper understanding and appreciation arises out of the discussions which take place in class-based lessons and R.E.
-These important times give children the opportunity to explore and experience the relevance of the issues for themselves.
+These important times, give children the opportunity to explore and experience the relevance of the issues for themselves.
 They can discuss and learn how to deal with situations, e.g. involving selfishness, aggression, unkindness and lack of consideration.
+Children with social communication difficulties may need extra support with understanding what is socially appropriate and how to behave in certain situations.

-During PSHEe and Citizenship lessons, the children are encouraged to:
+During PSHE, RSHE and Citizenship lessons, the children are encouraged to:

-- Discuss their relationships with others - Talk about the wide range of emotions they may experience and understand how these may effect the choices they make - Discuss the thoughts and feelings of other children and adults - Recognise appropriate ways in which to behave in school to maintain a safe, working atmosphere - Build their self esteem
+- Discuss their relationships with others - Talk about the wide range of emotions they may experience and understand how these may affect the choices they make/behaviours they display - Discuss the thoughts and feelings of other children and adults - Recognise appropriate ways in which to behave in school to maintain a safe, working atmosphere - Build their self esteem